How to care for grass

 Aerate Annually

-Aerate your lawn in the fall to improve water and nutrient absorption in the soil.
+Aerate your lawn in the fall to improve soil compaction and allow water, air, and nutrients to reach the roots.

 Frequently Asked Questions